Georgia vs. Alabama CFP National Championship Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Georgia and its opponents have gone over the current 52.5-point total in six of 14 games (42.9%) this season.
+- Georgia and its opponents have combined to put up more than 52.5 points in six of 14 games this season.

 - So far this season, 76.9% of Alabama's games (10/13) have had more combined points than Monday's total of 52.5.

-- The combined points per game average of the two teams, 80.4, is 27.9 points above Monday's over/under.
+- The combined points per game average of the two teams, 80.4, is 27.9 points greater than Monday's over/under.

-- These two squads combine to surrender 28.8 points per game, 23.7 fewer than this contest's over/under.
+- This contest's over/under is 23.7 points above the 28.8 these two squads combine to surrender per game this season.

-- The average total in Bulldogs games this season is 50.8, 1.7 points fewer than Monday's total of 52.5 .
+- Bulldogs games have an average total of 50.8 points this season, 1.7 fewer than Monday's over/under.

 - In 2021, games involving the Crimson Tide have averaged a total of 61.9 points, 9.4 more than the set total in this contest.